vahana/_prf/README.txt

   def delete(self, id):
      del Users[id]

 You need to change the view for the users resource to point to this class: user = root.add('user', view=UsersView)

 Restart the server and navigate to http://0.0.0.0:6543/users

+Above we declared `index`, `show`, `create` and `delete` actions which correspond to: GET collection, GET resource, POST resource and DELETE resource respectively.
+You could also declare `update`, which would correspond to the PUT method.
+You dont need to declare all of them, only those you need.
+The missing ones will automatically return 405 Method Not Allowed error.

+Comment out the `index` action and try.